 I know, I know, it sounds kind of unappealing.
 But it has fantastic health benefits.
 These days most people rarely consume gelatin, if at all, since the so many sources of natural gelatin (such as beef bones and skin) are very rarely eaten.
 But here’s why they should be:

 - Gelatin is a source of 18 different amino acids which makes it a great supplement for overall gut health

 - Gelatin has been linked to decreased joint pain and inflammation so it may help with joint health and mobility

 The best – and cheapest! – form of gelatin is from homemade bone broths.
 But since it’s summer, I’m making and consuming far less bone broth than usual.
 And that’s where my favorite grass fed gelatin comes in.
-When I don’t want to be slurping on bone broths, making and consuming foods with this grass fed gelatin gives me an easy way to supplement my normal diet.
+When I don’t want to be slurping on bone broths, making and consuming foods with gelatin gives me an easy way to supplement my normal diet.
 So, you see, it’s the health benefits of gelatin that make these homemade gummies, well, healthy!

 How to make these Homemade Gummies

 First off, start with a perfectly ripe watermelon.
 As watermelon is such a subtle flavor, you want to get the most out of it!
 First you go are going to blend the watermelon, then strain it to remove the pulp.
 Now you have fresh watermelon juice!
-I find that the best way to mix up a lump free batch of grass fed gelatin for homemade gummies is like this:
+I find that the best way to mix up a lump free batch of homemade gummies is like this: